False Allegations Against Foster Carers in Queensland: What Really Happens

 If an Allegation Is Made Against You

-The Department is legally required to investigate every allegation.
+The Department will assess the concern under its Standards of Care processes.
 Your response — staying calm, cooperating with the process, and engaging your LCS and Foster Care Queensland immediately — will significantly affect how the process unfolds.

 Do not attempt to speak directly with the child about the allegation.
 Do not contact birth parents in relation to it.
 Both of these actions, even with good intentions, will complicate the investigation and could be used against you.